alephium/old-wiki/Smart-Contract-Guide.md

 ## Create and deploy a script
 Now that the contract has been successfully created, we will deploy a `TxScript` which calls the `Mytoken.buy` method to obtain tokens by paying **ALPH** to the contract.
 For this example, we will pay using address `1ELgp7U4D1QL82G9q9dAdp43k45onPDezGLjHSFGcwCj9` which is different than the one used to create the contract.

 If you also want to pay with an address different than the one used to submit the contract, please make sure that your address belongs to the same group as the contract.
-You can obtain the contract group by checking the `chainFrom` field of it's transaction block.
+You can obtain the contract group by checking the `chainFrom` field of its transaction block.
 In our example, the contract is in group 0, but it might be in a different group for you.
 You can verify the group of an address at endpoint `GET addresses/{address}/group`.
 If it is not the case, you can use `POST/wallets/{wallet_name}/derive-next-address` until you obtain an address in the correct group.
 As new addresses are initialized with balance `0`, you should transfer some **ALPH** to this new address.
 Finally, change your active address at endpoint `POST wallets/{wallet_name}/change-active-address`.

 ### Create a TxScript
 We first create the `TxScript` to buy some tokens.